-Why is it good to teach your dog words?
+Why it's so good to teach your dog words

 You want yourself to be that person.
 Which is why YOU must always be the one to train your dog.